Convolutional Neural Networks combined with Runge-Kutta Methods: RKCNNs

-Given an RKNet model, $s$ and $r$ can be modified to construct more variants with the same dimensions in the corresponding periods.
-In other words, $s$ and $r$ control depth of the network while dimensionality reduction controls the width of the network.
-More stages, more time-steps and larger dimensions usually lead to higher classification accuracy.
-However, the complexity of an ODE increases with the increase of dimensions.
-As a result, the convolutional subnetwork which approximates the increment in a time-step need be more complex for larger dimensions.
+Given an RKCNN model, $s$ and $r$ can be modified to construct more variants with the same dimensions in the corresponding periods.
+In other words, $s$ and $r$ control the depth of the network, while dimensionality reduction controls the width of the network.
+More stages, more time steps, and larger dimensions usually lead to higher classification accuracy.
+However, the complexity of an ODE increases with increasing dimensions.
+As a result, the convolutional subnetwork, which approximates the increment in a time step, needs to be more complex for the larger dimensions.
 Hence, the accuracy is also associated with the matching degree of the dimension and the convolutional subnetwork.
-The unmatched high-dimensional network model may have lower accuracy.
-Additionally, the training method might affect the classification accuracy too.
+Unmatched high-dimensional network models may have lower accuracy.
+In addition, the training method might affect the classification accuracy too.
+As mentioned in Sect. \ref{subsec:RKmethod}, the IRK methods can reach higher order than the ERK methods with the same stage.
+Adequate training and a capable convolutional subnetwork are necessary to learn the IRK methods in RKCNNs.
+On the contrary, inadequate training or the incompetent convolutional subnetwork may make the functional relationship downgrade from the IRK methods to the ERK methods since the functional relationship of the IRK methods is more complicated than the ERK methods.
+Consequently, we propose several subnetwork structures to look for the most suitable one.
+We introduce these structures in the next section.